 We fishermen chat endlessly about the latest lures, flashiest reels and prettiest boats on the market.
-These subjects are just plain cool and, as humans, we’re naturally drawn to the excitement of things like powerful engines and big treble hooks.
+These subjects are just plain cool and, as humans, we’re naturally drawn to the excitement of things like powerful outboard engines and big treble hooks.

 The line, after all, connects us with our favorite lures and baits, transferring energies and rod-tip manipulations from hands to hooks.
 It also serves as the vital link once a fish is successfully stuck.